firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/long-range-touring-and-charging.md

 - Spanish riders are already budgeting stealthier frames, €3 k shell swaps, or downsized scooters ahead of the 2027 crackdown.
   - expect to validate deck dimensions (e.g., Achilleus vs. Thunder) and controller placements against DGT listings when planning tours across stricter jurisdictions.[^46]
+- U.S. trail riders are now seeing “class 1 only” signs and camera enforcement on shared paths, so some are plating heavier builds or reverting VSETTs to stock profiles to avoid fines while commuting.[^class1-signs]
 - Local enforcement is already citing micromobility capable of >35 mph in Las Vegas after a fatal crash; high-speed builds need route plans that respect posted limits and rider training when sharing public streets.[^47][^48]
 5. **Prep for winter efficiency hits.** Riders report Wh/km nearly doubling in freezing conditions (≈30 Wh/km vs. 18–20 Wh/km in summer); keep packs warm indoors or add gentle heaters before rolling out in sub-zero weather.[^49]